 to join in the event.

 an official state celebration.
-The banks closed and extra police
+The banks closed and extra police were

-591 mothers-in-law, and since I no longer have a mother-in-law I might add, they were
+and since I no longer have a mother-in-law I might add, they were

 To top off the day, Amarillo

 Mayor Ross D. Rogers and Howe presented the first lady with a bouquet

 containing 5,000 roses, weighing 2,500 pounds and requiring a crane